 For one, there is a huge demand for how-to content on the internet today.
-Whether it’s how to build an outdoor garden, how to make your own furniture, or how to pick out the perfect wedding dress, people are constantly searching for step-by-step instructions that show them how to do something themselves.
+Whether it’s how to build an outdoor garden, how to make your furniture, or how to pick out the perfect wedding dress, people are constantly searching for step-by-step instructions that show them how to do something themselves.

-In addition to this demand from readers, DIY blog can be really profitable because there are many ways to monetize this type of blog.
+In addition to this demand from readers, a DIY blog can be really profitable because there are many ways to monetize this type of blog.
 For example, you can sell advertising, promote affiliate products, or even create and sell your own physical or digital products.